CanyonCasa/CNC-controller/README.md

 #### Tabs
 Each view is referenced as a tab, which aggregates like functions.
 The layout fixes the number of tabs at 5; however, this could be adjusted based on user preferences.
 Each tab can have the following properties:
   - **label**: This defines the text dsiplayed for the label.
   - **buttons**: This defines the reference for buttons displayed on the tab.
-This has two forms:
+The array has two forms:
     1. A simple one dimensional array that sequentially lists the keys, where an empty field ('') skips a given position.
 The shift property must not be defined for this form.
     2. A two dimensional array, where each outer element is a button layout.
 This form requires the presence of the shift property  which determines the set of buttons displayed.
   - **view**: This property selects an alternate view for the button layout, default "buttons" when not defined.
 The defined CMD tab uses "keyboard" view.